Deming Lewis: Personal life

 Lewis was awarded seven honorary degrees.
-Lewis was chairman of the council for the Harvard Foundation for Advanced Study and Research and a member of the Overseers' Visiting Committee for Engineering and Applied Physics as well as being on the board of governors and was a vice-president of the Harvard Engineering Society.
+Lewis was chairman of the council for the Harvard Foundation for Advanced Study and Research and a member of the Overseers' Visiting Committee for Engineering and Applied Physics, as well as being on the board of governors and a vice-president of the Harvard Engineering Society.
 Lewis also served as the chairman of United Way.
-He also served as a member of the board of directors of the Bethlehem Steel corporation, the PPL Corporation, Fairchild Industries, Fisher & Porter Company, Zenith Radio Corporation and St. Luke's University Hospital.
+He also served as a member of the board of directors of the Bethlehem Steel corporation, the PPL Corporation, Fairchild Industries, Fisher & Porter Company, Zenith Radio Corporation, and St. Luke's University Hospital.

 Lewis had five daughters with his first wife, Marian Carter Chapman Lewis, who died in 1965.
 Lewis remarried to Emmaline Hoffman in 1966, gaining two step-children.
 Lewis died on April 19, 1989, at the age of 74 after a prolonged stay at a nursing home.
-When he died the Bethlehem City Council issued a resolution stating that he “completely exemplifies what an educator is and does.”
+When he died, the Bethlehem City Council issued a resolution stating that he “completely exemplifies what an educator is and does.”

 Legacy

-In 1981 Lehigh's Asa Packer Society established a $250,000 scholarship fund in Lewis’ name.
+In 1981, Lehigh's Asa Packer Society established a $250,000 scholarship fund in Lewis’s name.
 The school also created the Deming Lewis Faculty Award given to faculty deemed to have had the greatest impact on undergraduate lives by members of the 10-year reunion class.
-In 1984 Lewis was awarded Lehigh's Hillman Faculty Award "for excellence in teaching or research work, or for advancing the interests of the University."
+In 1984, Lewis was awarded Lehigh's Hillman Faculty Award, "for excellence in teaching or research work, or for advancing the interests of the University."

 Lehigh's Physics building, Lewis Lab, was named after him.
 Lehigh's Tennis indoor facility, which was opened in 1993, is named in honor of Lewis.